Brake Fluid Flush

 The standard recommendation is every two years, but your vehicles manufacturer log book may have a different schedule set out – however these are guidelines and so it is important to monitor the condition of your brake fluid on a regular basis.

-At Eagle Auto Care we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Eagle Auto Care we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.